kennycason/soroban/README.md

    - Custom function support via the FunctionDictionary class.
 Unary, Binary, Poly parameter function support.
    - BigRational class which supports fraction/decimal math in attempt to delay loss of precision until as late in the calculation as possible.
    - Variable support.
-   - Variable assignment of numbers.
+   - Variable assignment of numbers and expressions
    - Constant support.
    - Interactive Cli.
    - Lots of tests.